In The Gdp Accounts Production Equals

 Measurement Errors

 GDP statistics are based on data collected from various sources, and these data may be subject to measurement errors.
-For example, there may be inaccuracies in the reporting of income or in the estimation of value added.
+Plus, for example, there may be inaccuracies in the reporting of income or in the estimation of value added.
 These errors can lead to discrepancies between the production and income approaches to GDP.

 • Data Collection: Inaccuracies in reporting income or estimating value added can cause discrepancies.